-However, the organization has not provided any third-party audits as it is improving its system for collecting new greenhouse gas emissions data and will provide an audit plan from external auditors as required by the Greenhous Gas Management Organization (Public Organization) in the future.
+The Company is revamping its greenhouse gas emissions collection system and will provide a third-party audit plan as required by the Greenhouse Gas Management Organization (Public Organization) in 2023.

-3.4 Sustainability Management in the Social Dimension
+4. Sustainability Management in the Social Dimension

-3.4.1 Social Policy and Guidelines
+4.1 Social Policy and Guidelines